Rules and Regulations

 - The repertoire chosen for solo entries must be a published work from the Baroque to 21st Century periods.
 Works of jazz, pop, rock are not permitted unless it is a repertoire included in the ABRSM or Trinity College London exam syllabuses.
 Ensemble entries are not limited by this rule.

-- Both unaccompanied and accompanied works are accepted in all categories but works written with accompaniment must be performed with a live accompanist.
+- Both unaccompanied and accompanied works are accepted in the solo categories but works written with accompaniment must be performed with a live accompanist.
 An accompanied work performed without the accompaniment part will be disqualified, regardless of the quality of performance.

 - Performances exceeding the allotted time limit will be disqualified regardless of the quality of performance.
 There is no minimum performance time required.